What is Confirmation?

 If you have not received the Sacraments of Baptism, First Reconciliation and First Holy Communion, click here for information about the RCIA process.

-If you have received these Sacraments, but haven't been confirmed, please contact Robin for class information.
+If you have received these Sacraments, click the adult confirmation heading for class information.

 The Sacrament will be conferred on Saturday, September 29, 2018 at 5:30 pm at St. Patrick Cathedral in Fort Worth.